 The Connected Coast project will bring new or improved high-speed internet accessibility to 139 rural, remote and First Nation coastal communities – along the BC coast from north of Prince Rupert, to Haida Gwaii, south to Vancouver, and around Vancouver Island.

 The impact of the project and the opportunities it will provide to these communities will be enormous.
-Access to reliable high-speed internet and cell phone service means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
+Access to reliable high-speed internet service means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
 It will also open new economic development opportunities for residents who will be able to work remotely and participate on e-commerce and online business development.

 The project will be managed and implemented by CityWest and the Strathcona Regional District (SRD).
 The two organizations initially submitted individual projects but realized improved services for both areas could be attained by connecting the two networks.
 By providing links from Northern BC, and around Vancouver Island to the internet exchange in Vancouver, the infrastructure will increase service reliability for residents on the mainland, on the island and in rural and remote coastal communities by providing an alternate route for service, known as a redundancy.